 What Impact Your Thinking Process?

 Your surroundings and social environment play a very important role in your thinking process.
-As you see a child he learns everything from his surrounding people same his thinking also become accordingly.
-If a baby takes birth in English speaking he will learn English automatically, same a baby takes birth in a french family he will learn french automatically.
+As you see a child he learns everything from his surrounding people same his thinking also becomes accordingly.
+If a baby takes birth in English speaking he will learn English automatically, same as a baby takes birth in a French family he will learn French automatically.
 It also applies to the concept of thinking.

-If a child took birth in a poor family you will his thinking process will be limited.
-But on the other hand, a child took birth in a rich family, you will find his thinking process accordingly.
-That’s the reason in many cases a son or daughter of the artist becomes an artist, a professional becomes professional, a sportsman becomes a sportsman, a business becomes business.
+If a child took birth into a poor family you will his thinking process will be limited.
+But on the other hand, if a child took birth into a rich family, you will find his thinking process accordingly.
+That’s the reason in many cases a son or daughter of the artist becomes an artist, a professional becomes a professional, a sportsman becomes a sportsman, and a business becomes business.

 Your association with people also affects your thinking style.
 Perhaps you have heard a story that once by mistake, the lion’s child started living among the dogs by mistake.
 As he grew up his thinking also became like that of a dog.
 Dog-like behavior was seen in his behavior.
 Because he started living in the middle of dogs.

 When you change your association then your thinking starts changing automatically.
-You will feel the change in your behavior, your mindset, in your talk, in your walk.
-You will find different you.
+You will feel the change in your behavior, your mindset, your talk, in your walk.
+You will find a different you.

 What Types of Thinking Do You Identify With?